haikuowuya/AndroidElementals/README.md

 [Twitter 4J](https://github.com/yusuke/twitter4j) | Twitter4J is an open-sourced, mavenized and Google App Engine safe Java library for the Twitter API
 [Twitter Android SDK](https://github.com/sephiroth74/TwitterAndroidSDK) | Twitter SDK for Android, using Twitter4j [Facebook Android SDK](https://github.com/facebook/facebook-android-sdk) | Use the Facebook SDK for Android to integrate with Facebook, help build engaging social apps

+### <a name="database">DB & Preferences

+[Android SQLite Asset Helper](https://github.com/jgilfelt/android-sqlite-asset-helper) | An Android helper class to manage database creation and version management using an application's raw asset files
+[Cupboard](https://bitbucket.org/qbusict/cupboard) | Cupboard for Android is simple persistence that gets out of your way and is easy to add to your existing code base
+[Sprinkles](https://github.com/emilsjolander/sprinkles) | Sprinkles is a boiler-plate-reduction-library for dealing with databases in android applications
+[Esperandro](https://github.com/dkunzler/esperandro) | Easy SharedPreference Engine for Android [Sugar](https://github.com/satyan/sugar) | Insanely easy way to work with Android Database. http://satyan.github.com/sugar/

 ### <a name="network">Network